theothertallguy/battleships/README.md

 Phase 1 Stories
 - As a user, I want to be able to add a ship to my grid.
 - As a user, I want to be able to shoot at my opponent's grid.
-- As a user, I want to be able to see what the outcome of my shots are
+- As a user, I want to be able to see what the outcome of my shots are.
 - As a user, I want to be able to start a new game after the game ends.

+Phase 2 Stories
+- As a user, I want to choose whether or not I want to save my game upon quitting out.
+- As a user, I want the choice of reloading my saved game when I start the program.